Church of Our Saviour, Singapore: Opposition to repealing of homosexual conduct penal code 377a

 In 2007, a review of the Singaporean Penal Code suggested that code 377a, which criminalises homosexual conduct between males, be removed.
-Church of Our Saviour responded strongly to this, foremost by adding to its website a "position statement" stating its firm stand against homosexuality, and that homosexuality is a sin against god.
+The Church of Our Saviour responded by adding to its website a "position statement" stating its firm stand against homosexuality and that homosexuality is a sin against God.
 In addition, Senior Pastor Derek Hong gave various sermons on the issue.

-In a sermon in August 2007, titled "God's Church and Homosexuality," Hong insisted on the existence of an agenda by gay activists.
-This agenda allegedly seeks to ultimately silence all Ex-Gay groups, eradicate anti-homosexuality groups such as churches, strive for legalising of same-sex marriages, and strive to promote homosexuality as a viable lifestyle.
-Hong, however, did not offer any concrete evidence or proof of his accusations.
+In a sermon in August 2007, titled "God's Church and Homosexuality", Hong insisted on the existence of an agenda by gay activists.
+In Hong's view, this agenda seeks to silence all ex-gay groups, eradicate anti-homosexuality groups such as churches, strive for legalising same-sex marriages, and strive to promote homosexuality as a viable lifestyle.

-An email has also surfaced, allegedly claiming that Hong has circulated an email in April 2007, encouraging acquaintances to mobilise, influence public opinion, and lobby the government.
-The email recommends a suggested format of writing a protest and also the destination to submit the protest to, namely the Singaporean government feedback website at reach.gov.sg.
-While there is no evidence that Hong was indeed the author of the email, and Hong himself has issued no statement regarding it, an examination of the forum topics at reach.gov.sg reveals a large number of postings adopting exactly the recommended format.
+An email allegedly written by Derek Hong in April 2007 has surfaced, encouraging acquaintances to influence public opinion and lobby the government.
+The email recommends a suggested format of writing and to protest to the Singaporean government feedback website at reach.gov.sg.
+While there is no evidence that Hong was indeed the author of the email, and Hong himself has issued no statement regarding it, the forum topics at reach.gov.sg had a large number of postings adopting the recommended format.